How to Remove Late Payments from Your Credit Report

 How Late Payments Affect Your Credit Score

-One late payment can lower a 780 credit score by 90 to 110 points, and a 680 credit score by 60 – 80 points.
+One late payment can lower a 780 credit score by 90 – 110 points, and a 680 credit score by 60 – 80 points according to Equifax.
 Missing multiple payments in one month has a greater impact on your credit score.

-How to Remove Late Payments From Your Credit Report
+How Long Late Payments Stay on Your Credit Report

-Our knowledgeable team of paralegals and attorneys have over a decade of experience challenging inaccurate, unfair, and unverifiable negative information on credit reports that has resulted in millions of removals for many clients.
-For more information on how our services work, contact us today for a free personalized credit consultation.
+Lexington Law has over a decade of experience challenging inaccurate, unfair, and unsubstantiated negative information on credit reports.
+For more information on how our services work, contact us today for a free personalized credit report consultation.